 Eva Kalnina specializes in international commercial and investment arbitration, with focus on energy, construction, shareholder and finance disputes.
 Over the past 15 years, Eva has acted as arbitrator (chair, party-appointed, sole), counsel and arbitral secretary in over 50 international arbitrations.

-In 2019, Eva was included among the top 3 most highly regarded individuals in Europe, in Who’s Who Legal ranking Arbitration – Future Leaders (Non-partners), where clients and peers say she is “like a fish in water when it comes to complex and sophisticated arbitration”.
+In 2019, Eva was ranked as the 2nd most highly regarded individual in Europe, in Who’s Who Legal ranking Arbitration – Future Leaders (Non-partners), where clients and peers say she is “like a fish in water when it comes to complex and sophisticated arbitration”.

 Eva is a Member of the ICC Court of Arbitration and a Court member at the PCA.
 She is also a member of the ICSID Panel of Arbitrators and has advised Eastern European governments on their foreign investment policies, as well as provided expert opinions in BIT cases to foreign investors.